palladius/twitter-scraper/README.md

      * Created a HTTP endpoint under /games/actions/seed_by_search_term
      * cofigured a Cloud Scheduler to call it every 3 minutes
-     * no GCF was hurt or damaged during this documentary :) Just Cloud Scheduler (basically a `cron * * * * * curl http://URL/dowload_all`)
+     * no GCF was hurt or damaged during this sdocumentary :) Just Clud Scheduler (basically a `cron * * * * * curl http://URL/dowload_all`)
      * The only part was adding Twitter API keys to prod/staging which should be a big deal froms ecurity perspective.
-The alternative is to pass it as HTTP querystring param and it scares me a bit more.
+The alternative is to pass it as
+       HTTP querystring param and it scares me a bit more.
      * link: https://console.cloud.google.com/cloudscheduler?project=ric-cccwiki

 * Live updates.
 I've delved into it but DHH example in video is (awesome) depending on fact that update is on